-- Go to bed only when ready to sleep or for sex.
+- Go to bed only when ready to sleep.

 - If unable to sleep within 15 to 20 minutes, get up and go into another room.
 (People who find it physically difficult to get out of bed should sit up and do something relatively arousing, like reading a book.)

 - Maintain a regular wake-up time no matter how few hours you actually sleep.

 Cognitive behavioral therapy (CBT) is a form of therapy that emphasizes observing and changing negative thoughts about sleep such as, "I'll never fall asleep."
 It uses actions intended to change behavior.
 The goal is to change or correct misconceptions about the ability to fall and stay asleep.
 Emphasis is on reinforcing the need for 7 to 8 hours of sleep each night and addressing the anxiety that people with insomnia often develop around sleep.
 Many studies have shown CBT to work as well or better than drugs.
 According to several studies, adding medication to CBT does not provide additional benefit.

 Relaxation Training and Biofeedback

 Relaxation training includes breathing and guided imagery techniques.
 Progressive muscle relaxation is another technique for inducing sleep that works well for many people.
 It takes about 10 minutes to perform and involves the following: